To go along dying and singing

 to find him.

-All my dreams draw up beside me
+dreams draw up beside me

-wagging their tails.
+their tails.

-As I reach to pat their heads,
+to pat their heads,

-an hysteria of teeth and nails.
+hysteria of teeth and nails.